-13. LOTTERIES
+13. Lotteries

-During the year ended 2021, the Foundation held one lottery and two raffles (2020 - two lotteries).
-Financial results included in the consolidated statement of operations and changes in fund balances are as follows:
+During the year, the Foundation held two lotteries and two raffles [2021 - one lottery and two raffles].
+Financial results for the lotteries and raffles concluded during the year are included in the consolidated statement of operations and changes in fund balances are as follows: